wu87988622/ohara/ohara-manager/README.md

 Since our client is bootstrapped with create-react-app, so the linting part is already taken care.
 When starting the **Client** dev server with `yarn start`, the linting will be starting automatically.

+Note that due to create-react-app doesn't support custom eslint rules.
+You need to use your text editor plugin to display the custom linting rule warnings or errors.
+For more info about this, please take a look at the create-react-app [docs](https://facebook.github.io/create-react-app/docs/setting-up-your-editor#displaying-lint-output-in-the-editor)

 ## Format

 We use [Prettier](https://github.com/prettier/prettier) to format our code.
 You can format all `.js` files with: